-Laura Benitez, Administrative Coordinator, assists with calendar and supply management, event support, and office maintenance.
+Laura Benitez, Office Manager / Event Coordinator, creates and maintains our work environment, manages the day-to-day office operations, and coordinates our events.
 She spent 12 years in the catering and event planning industries before bringing her organizational skills and knowledge of food production to the Center for Ecoliteracy.
-In her previous role as an event coordinator in San Francisco, she managed large-scale, high-end events, handling everything from tech-industry conferences to weddings and house parties.
+She managed large-scale, high-end events, handling everything from tech-industry conferences to weddings and house parties.
 Raised by parents who both worked in the public sector, she has always been passionate about public service, and has now made the transition into the nonprofit sector.
 She is also a musician and songwriter.

 Abby Halperin, Assessment and Grants Manager, uses data to establish feedback loops and celebrate the collective impact of the organization’s California Food for California Kids® initiative.
 She also writes grant proposals and manages the grant submission and reporting processes.
 She has a background in research, environmental policy, and environmental education.
 She is passionate about climate change and translating science, data, and research into real world decisions.
 She received an MSc in Environmental Change and Management from the University of Oxford.
 Having lived in England, New York, Colorado, and Ohio, she is now living back in her hometown of Berkeley, California.